MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 	- Rename the new screen **Details Screen** by double clicking on the control in Tree View.

-2. Add Header to the Details Screen and edit it
+2. Add Header to the Details Screen and edit

 	- Go to the **Main Screen** and copy the **Main Header**.